Application Approval Criteria

 Management reserves the right to deny an applicant for certain sources of income, if permissible under applicable law.

-620+ Credit Score (Reported by FICO) is required.
+620+ Credit Score (FICO as reported by Experian) is required.

 If FICO score is reported as ‘Not Available’ (NA), Application will be declined.

 Co-Signers are not allowed to fulfill the Credit History requirement.

 Applicant may not currently be utilizing more than 50% of available credit.

 Applicants must have a credit report that reflects a positive payment history on at least 80% of the total accounts in the last twelve months.
 Collections, including charge offs, must be below 10%.
 Bankruptcy must be discharged for at least three (3) years.

 Present and previous landlords/mortgage companies may be contacted to determine the applicant’s ability to meet rental obligations and character references.
 Endorsement from Apartment Community and/or mortgage companies is required with a minimum of two years verifiable rental/mortgage history.

 In the event applicant has no verifiable rental history an additional deposit equal to one month rent in addition to the normal deposit will be required.
 If present or previous landlords and/or mortgage companies report any of the following items, the applicant will be denied:

 - 2 or more late payments in the last 12 months